Design Forecasting FAQs

 So.
 Many.
 Reasons.
 First, we only get this question from companies who have never used forecasting services before - so if that’s not you, please disregard.

-The primary reason you work with a forecasting service is because 90% of the free trend information online is not coming from legitimate trend sources.
-Serious services either put their real content behind a paywall, or they offer customized direct-to-client reports.
+The primary reason you work with a forecasting service is because 90% of the free information online is not coming from legitimate foresight sources.
+Serious services either put their meaningful information behind a paywall, or they offer customized direct-to-client reports.
 If information was your product, you would too.
-With much of the free content you find online, it typically comes from one of two places: 1) a website that is a bit of an unknown, or 2) an established media outlet who has created a “trend piece” by polling design professionals - such as interior designers.
+With much of the free content, it typically comes from one of two places: 1) a website that is a bit of an unknown, or 2) an established media outlet who has created a “trend piece” by polling design professionals - such as interior designers.
 With the former, be very aware.
 With the latter, understand it might be content for content’s sake.
 While we have absolutely nothing against established media or interior designers, neither are forecasting professionals or agencies practicing an applied methodology.
 What you’re getting here is likely opinion-based commentary, or perhaps even second-hand knowledge.
 That doesn’t mean they can’t be accurate, but you simply don’t have a way to qualify it - and that makes acting on it essentially the same as gambling.

 8 > The world is all about AI now.
 Can forecasters compete?

 This is obviously a newer question but one we’re getting more frequently.
 We have so much to say on this topic that we are reserving it all for an upcoming Journal article dedicated to AI + forecasting.
-Expect it later this fall (2025) - so stay tuned.
+Stay tuned.